dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ---
 title: Registering a domain
 excerpt: Register a domain on behalf of your users.
-Gather and send contact information required by the register.
+Gather and send contact information required by the registry.
 Create purchase orders and track their progress, so you can keep your users in the know.
 ---

 # Registering a domain

 Register domains on behalf of your users.
-Gather and send contact information required by the register.
+Gather and send contact information required by the registry.
 Create purchase orders and track their progress so you can keep your users in the know.

 ### How it works at a high level

-1. The user requests for a domain to be registered.
+1. The user requests a domain registration.
-2. Your application checks the availability of the domain.
+2. Your application checks the domain's availability.
 3. You construct and gather the contact details required for domain registration.
-4. A registration order is created for the domain, and key information is persisted in your application.
+4. A registration order is created for the domain.
+Key information is persisted in your application.
 5. Notify your customer when the domain is registered and online.